 Socializing and networking is key to blogging success.
 No matter how good your content, opportunities often come with who you know and who you chat up at a cocktail hour or conference.
 It’s also good business to make an appearance at events, to support your community, promote it on your blog and social media, and to also get your name out there.
 For me, this is the toughest part of blogging.
 With a full time job and a family, I rarely am able to attend events.
 Having an intern or assistant who can attend on my behalf is awesome.

 Last year, my assistant attended a Birchbox pop-up shop at Rent the Runway.
 I love both companies but there was no way I could attend an event in the middle of a work day.
 She went, had a blast, represented Wardrobe Oxygen, and was able to write a recap post for the blog.
 I plan to have my summer intern attend a few local events as well, it’s a good way for an intern to learn how to network, make contacts, and also get some writing experience.

-I learned from last year’s reader survey that the majority of the Wardrobe Oxygen audience does not want regular guest columnists, but the occasional guest post is welcome.
-An intern or assistant will have a different outlook from the blogger, may be a different age, different personal style, skin or hair type, different lifestyle.
+I learned from last year’s reader survey that the majority of the Wardrobe Oxygen audience does not want regular columnists, but the occasional post by another author is welcome.
+An intern or assistant will have a different outlook from the blogger, might be a different age, different personal style, skin or hair type, different lifestyle.
 That difference is a good thing, and can add a fresh perspective to the occasional post.
 Last December, my college-aged assistant created a gift guide for college students and many of you found it helpful.
 I’ve seen other blogs give their assistants or interns a weekly column where they share their knowledge on a topic different from the primary blogger – maybe a weekly recipe for a fashion blog or new music suggestions for a décor blog.
 Not only does this benefit the reader with variety and the blogger with more content, it benefits the intern or assistant, building her writing portfolio.

 Photography and/or Videography